VocabHunter/vocabhunter.github.io/about.md

 * [Migrating to JUnit 5] - How the VocabHunter project was updated to use JUnit 5 for testing.
 This article explains the changes that were made, the problems that were encountered and how they were solved.
 * [Dependency Injection in JavaFX] - How to Gluon Ignite and Google Guice are used for the  Dependency Injection in VocabHunter.
 * [User Interface Testing with TestFX] - A guide to automating user interface tests using TestFX.
 VocabHunter includes a complete automated GUI test suite and here you can learn how it works.
-* [Building a JavaFX Search Bar] - How the user interface for the VocabHunter search bar works with details of the use of ControlsFX and FontAwesomeFX in giving the bar a distinctive style.
+* [Building a JavaFX Search Bar] - How the user interface for the VocabHunter search bar works with details of the use of ControlsFX in giving the bar a distinctive style.
 * [VocabHunter – A tool for learners of foreign languages] (King Tech Blog) - An introduction to some of the technologies being used in VocabHunter.

 # Acknowledgements and Thanks